musethno/MGS/README.md

 ## Getting Started
 ### Prepare the Database
 Create a database and database user.
-Edit the application.conf (/MGS/conf/application.conf/) and provide the login credentials for your database.
+Edit the application.conf (/MGS/conf/application.conf/) and provide the login credentials for your database:

+- db.default.url="jdbc:mysql://localhost/[your-database-name]?characterEncoding=UTF-8"
+- db.default.user="[your-database-user]"
+- db.default.password="[your-database-password]"

 ### Installation
 1. Navigate to the installation directory of your choice.
 If you install the application outside your /home directory, be sure to fix the file permissions accordingly.
 If not, the MGS needs to be run with root privileges, which obviously is a bad idea.
 2. Clone this repository: ```git clone https://github.com/musethno/MGS.git .```